theodorewahle/workshop-ws-04-16-static-gen/README.md

 ## Use Case #1: Using Jekyll Templates to Build a Static Site

 Let's say you want to create a static site from scratch.
 Jekyll's templates allow you to quickly generate a static site.
-And now, we're going to do just that.
+And now, we're going to do just that!
+[Here's](http://workshopstatic.surge.sh/) a simple website we hacked up in less than 10 minutes using jekyll.

 1. Use the command line to make a new directory.
 You will be placing all the files for your static site into this directory.